-The wiring circuits in the vehicle are protected from short circuits by a combination of fuses, circuit breakers, and fusible thermal links.
-This greatly reduces the chance of fires caused by electrical problems.
+The wiring circuits in the vehicle are protected from short circuits by a combination of fuses and circuit breakers.
+This greatly reduces the chance of damage caused by electrical problems.

-Look at the silver-colored band inside the fuse.
+To check a fuse, look at the silver-colored band inside the fuse.
 If the band is broken or melted, replace the fuse.
-Be sure you replace a bad fuse with a new one of the identical size and rating.
+Be sure to replace a bad fuse with a new one of the identical size and rating.

 Fuses of the same amperage can be temporarily borrowed from another fuse location, if a fuse goes out.
-Replace the fuse as soon as you can.
+Replace the fuse as soon as possible.